Olympics on television: 2008 Summer Olympics

 These games were the first to be produced and broadcast entirely in high-definition television.
 In their bid for the Olympic games in 2001, Beijing confirmed to the Olympic evaluation commission "that there would be no restrictions on media reporting and movement of journalists up to and including the Olympic Games."
 The host broadcaster was Beijing Olympic Broadcasting, a joint venture between Olympic Broadcasting Services (OBS) and the Beijing Organizing Committee for the Olympic Games.

 In Canada, the public network CBC/Radio-Canada and cable networks TSN and RDS broadcast its final games before a private consortium involving CTV/Rogers/TQS takes over for the 2010 Winter Olympics, which happened within Canadian borders, in Vancouver.
 In Australia, the Seven Network broadcast its final games before the Nine Network and Pay-TV operator Foxtel took over from the 2010 Winter Olympics and beyond.

 2010s

 2010 Winter Games

-Vancouver 2010 was broadcast worldwide by a number of television broadcasters.
-As rights for the 2010 games were packaged with those for the 2012 Summer Olympics, broadcasters were largely identical for both events.
+The IOC sold the rights for both the 2010 Winter and the 2012 Summer Games as a package deal to a number of television broadcasters.
 The host television broadcast was solely produced by OBS for the first time.
 Previously, a host broadcaster set up by the organising committee of the Games produced the broadcast.